Blosc/c-blosc2/ROADMAP.md

 * Frames: allow to store super-chunks contiguously, either on-disk or in-memory.
 When a super-chunk is backed by a frame, instead of storing all the chunks sparsely in-memory, they are serialized inside the frame container.
 The frame can be stored on-disk too, meaning that persistence of super-chunks is supported.

 * Meta-layers: optionally, the user can add meta-data for different uses and in different layers.
-For example, one may think on providing a meta-layer for [NumPy](http://www.numpy.org) so that most of the meta-data for it is stored in a meta-layer; then, one can place another meta-layer on top of the latter can add more high-level info (e.g. geo-spatial, meteorological...), if desired.
+For example, one may think on providing a meta-layer for [NumPy](http://www.numpy.org) so that most of the meta-data for it is stored in a meta-layer; then, one can place another meta-layer on top of the latter for adding more high-level info if desired (e.g. geo-spatial, meteorological...).

 * Nice markup for documentation: we are currently using a combination of Sphinx + Doxygen + Breathe for documenting the C-API.
 Thanks to Alberto Sabater for contributing the support for this.